What to Expect from Therapy

 Appointments are available for both day and evening times.

 Sessions are not covered by O.H.I.P., however, counselling provided by Registered Social Workers is often supported by extended health care plans.
-Fees are standard to the field.
 In a commitment to maintaining an equitable practice, I offer a limited number of spots on a sliding-scale basis for those clients who may not be otherwise able to afford private counselling.
-As well, referral to on-site psychological services is available for those clients who may benefit.

-Read more about what to expect in specific areas of individual, couples' and group therapy
+Read more about what to expect in specific areas of individual, couples' and family therapy